Unless you are a big company, having your own game engine isn’t really practical. But how else do you develop your own game?

 For Unity Game Engine, we have to give it a 9 out of 10.
 It is expensive, but so are most gaming engines, and we do appreciate that you get to use a large portion of it for free until you make a certain amount in sales.
 It has a lot of features that really make it stand out.

-This does sometimes make it odd and hard to use for those that have experience with designing games using code.
+This does sometimes make it odd and hard to use for those who have experience with designing games using code.
 It can be hard to switch from code-heavy design to using blueprints that don’t give you exactly what they expect.

 It also takes a lot of power and storage, as it is about three times the size of Unity and the files are generally bigger as well.
 However, when it comes to high-quality games, Unreal Engine gets a leg up.